-If there is a technical or a domain-based jargon, you can provide links to further documentation that explain their meanings.
+If there is technical or domain-based jargon, you can provide links to further documentation that explain their meanings.
 Remember that humans are the primary readers of your API reference documentation and not machines.

 4. Include interactive examples and other resources

-More than anything, most developers like when they can test what they read in the documentation and see how it works.
+More than anything, most developers like it when they can test what they read in the documentation and see how it works.
 If you can include interactive sample codes in the most popular programming languages, it can greatly reduce the friction in implementing your API.